Set Estimation Under Biconvexity Restrictions: Abstract

 \section{Abstract}

-A set in the Euclidean plane is said to be $\theta$-biconvex, for some $\theta\in[0,\pi/2)$, when all its sections along the directions $\theta$ and $\theta+\pi/2$ are convex sets in the real line.
+A set in the Euclidean plane is said to be biconvex if, for some angle $\theta\in[0,\pi/2)$, all its sections along straight lines with inclination angles $\theta$ and $\theta+\pi/2$ are convex sets (i.e, empty sets or segments).
 Biconvexity is a natural notion with some useful applications in optimization theory.
 It has also be independently used, under the name of ``rectilinear convexity'', in computational geometry.
 We are concerned here with the problem of asymptotically reconstructing (or estimating) a biconvex set $S$ from a random sample of points drawn on $S$.
 By analogy with the classical convex case, one would like to define the ``biconvex hull" of the sample points as a natural estimator for $S$.
 However, as previously pointed out by several authors, the notion of ``hull'' for a given set $A$ (understood as the ``minimal'' set including $A$ and having the required property) has no obvious, useful translation to the biconvex case.
 This is in sharp contrast with the well-known elementary definition of convex hull.
 Thus, we have selected the most commonly accepted notion of ``biconvex hull'' (often called ``rectilinear convex hull''): we first provide additional motivations for this definition, proving some useful relations with other convexity-related notions.
-Then, we prove some results concerning the consistent approximation (with respect to the Hausdorff metric) of a biconvex set $S$ and and the corresponding biconvex hull.
+Then, we prove some results concerning the consistent approximation of a biconvex set $S$ and and the corresponding biconvex hull.
 An analogous result is also provided for the boundaries.
-A method to approximate (from a sample of points on $S$) the biconvexity angle $\theta$ is also given.
+A method to approximate, from a sample of points on $S$, the biconvexity angle $\theta$ is also given.